anisfakhfakh/Twitter-sentiment-analysis/README.md

 #### -- Project Status: [Active]

 ## Project Objective
-The objective of this peoject is to build a model capable of predicting the sentiment of a tweet from a labeled dataset using Machine learning and natural language processing techniques.
+The objective of this project is to build a model capable of predicting the sentiment of a tweet from a labeled dataset using Machine learning and natural language processing techniques.

 ### Methods Used